Luxury Silk and Kid Mohair Shrugs and Sweaters May 17, 2017 14:50

 Because I am obsessed with knitting and crochet, I find myself working on a project every night, as I unwind from my hectic day.
 And the thing that I really enjoy is creating garments in luxury yarns.
-One of my favorite yarns is a blend of kid mohair and silk, 70 percent kid mohair and 30 percent silk.
+One of my favorite yarns is a blend of silk and kid mohair, 70 percent kid mohair and 30 percent silk.

 The yarn itself is very, very thin, with a halo of fine fibers around each strand.
 This yarn accepts dyes, very well and I can find it in all my favorite colors.
 And the best thing about it is that it is warm without being heavy.
 And contrary to many beliefs, this yarn is not scratchy.